axoflow/axosyslog-core-docs/content/shared/chunk/table-source-drivers.md

 [system()]({{< relref "/docs/chapter-sources/source-system/_index.md" >}})

-Automatically detects which platform {{% productparam "abbrev" %}} is running on, and collects the native log messages of that platform.
+Automatically detects which platform {{% param "product.abbrev" %}} is running on, and collects the native log messages of that platform.

 [systemd-journal()]({{< relref "/docs/chapter-sources/configuring-sources-journal/_index.md" >}})